-- directly connect your sport watch or other wearable tracking devices: we are compatible with Garmin, Polar, Suunto, Fitbit, Withings, and TomTom;
+- if you use a sports watch or other wearable tracking devices: we are compatible with Garmin, Polar, Suunto, Fitbit, Withings, and TomTom;

-- use another compatible application from the Sport Heroes ecosystem: Nike+, Runkeeper, MapMyRun/Ride, Decathlon Coach, Rouvy;
+- if you use another compatible application: Nike Running Club, Runkeeper, MapMyRun/Ride, Decathlon Coach, ...

-Here we provide you with more explanations about this decision taken by Strava, which we deeply regret.
+Below, we provide more explanations about this decision taken by Strava, which we deeply regret.

 A quick chronology of events:

 Since 2014, Sport Heroes has been creating digital sports experiences (applications and websites), some being Sport Heroes’ own communities (Running Heroes, Cycling Heroes, Swimming Heroes, United Heroes for Corporate Wellness) and others being designed for partners (IRONMAN Virtual Club, The ICONIC Sport Challenge, Livret Sport for Sport 2000, Team UNICEF, Air France Running, Paris 2024...).

 To enable users to participate in these experiences, Sport Heroes aggregates sports data from multiple partner sources (Garmin, Polar, Suunto, Fitbit, Nike+, Adidas Running, MapMyRun/Ride, Runkeeper, Decathlon Coach, TomTom, Withings...).

 Sport Heroes' technical model is that of a SaaS (Software-as-a-Service) which allows Sport Heroes to manage all applications developed from a single location, while allowing the multiple services created to be configured and customized according to their needs.